Geonovum/disgeo-demo/documents/samenvatting.md

 * Recommendation *: Replace the Dutch profiles of WMS 1.3 and WFS 2.0 on the Open Standards List with the new OGC API standards.
 WFS 2.0 can already be replaced by [OGC API - Features] (https://www.opengeospatial.org/standards/ogcapi-features).
 These new OGC API standards ensure a good score on maturity.

-* Recommendation *: Add a checklist API maturity to the [[NLAPIS strategy]] and make sure that APIs meet this as much as possible.
+* Recommendation *: Add a checklist API maturity to the [[NLAPIStrategie]] and make sure that APIs meet this as much as possible.

 A set of standalone APIs can be made suitable for coherent querying across the APIs by implementing a semantic orchestration layer on top.
 This is easier if we had a set of APIs that score well on maturity.
 However, this semantic orchestration layer requires a lot of extra code and maintenance.
 It would be better to have an infrastructure of one or more “knowledge graphs” in which the data is available and queryable in conjunction.
 The coherence is then regulated in the data layer.
 In addition, APIs can act as easy access to the data.
 For the more advanced applications and questions where coherence is essential, the knowledge graph can be directly accessed via SPARQL.